orbit-love/panoramica-docs/docs/introduction.md

 The Orbit API has introduced several new features that enable conversation processing:

 - Providing all text content needed to reproduce messages
-- Generating parent/child references for messaging threads
+- Providing parent information for activities that are replies
-- Ingesting and providing parent activities, enabling full thread rendering
+- Fetching parent activities for replies when they don't exist

 :::info